locomotivapro/tinyerp_ruby/README.md

 Gem for integration with [TinyERP](http://www.tiny.com.br) API.
 At the moment this gem is tested under ruby 1.9.3 and have some problems with ruby 2.0 because an weird behaviour with encoding.

+#### Warning at this moment this gem does not work with ruby 2.0 on OsX.

 ## Installation

 Add this line to your application's Gemfile: